UMAprotocol/docs/docs/uma-tokenholders/umips.md

 UMIPs need to provide a concise technical specification of the feature and a rationale for the feature.
 They are modeled after [EIPs](https://eips.ethereum.org/) and [ZEIPs](https://blog.0xproject.com/0x-protocol-governance-voting-walkthrough-and-faq-3becfd57a370).
 See here for an [EIP template](https://blog.0xproject.com/0x-protocol-governance-voting-walkthrough-and-faq-3becfd57a370) and [ZEIP template](https://github.com/0xProject/ZEIPs/blob/master/ISSUE_TEMPLATE.md).

+## UMIP Process Overview

+### Step 1: Discuss

+If you are building with a price identifier or collateral currency not currently supported by the UMA DVM, you will need to propose it to the community of UMA tokenholders for a vote.
+You should create an UMIP in which you describe your project and the new price identifier(s) or collateral currencies being requested.
+At this time, you do not need to provide an implementation for the addition of a new price identifier or collateral currency.
+Details on how to write a UMIP are [here](umips.md).
+This UMIP will be discussed by members of the UMA community.

+### Step 2: Get ready for the vote

+In order for the UMIP to move to the next stage of discussion, an off-chain transaction to add the proposed price identifier or collateral currency to the mainnet `IdentifierWhitelist` will need to be proposed.
+This transaction should be attached to the UMIP.

+### Step 3: Vote

+UMA voters will vote on the proposed transaction.
+Each UMA token represents one vote.
+If at least 5% of all tokens are used to vote, of which >50% of votes approve the UMIP, the UMIP is considered approved.

+### Step 4: Execute transaction

+Once the proposal has been approved, anyone can initiate the governor contract to execute the proposed transaction.
+The governor contract will then execute the transaction, approving the identifier in `IdentifierWhitelist`.

 ## What is the lifecycle of a UMIP?

 A successful UMIP will move along the following stages: Draft ⟶ Last Call ⟶ Final ⟶ Approved.